-The Harris County Flood Control District, in partnership with the City of La Porte, began Phase 2 of the Brookglen Stormwater Detention Basin in November 2025.
-Located near Somerton Drive and Ashwyne Lane, this project is designed to help manage stormwater and reduce the risk of flooding in…
+The Harris County Flood Control District, in partnership with the City of La Porte, began Phase 2 of the Brookglen Stormwater Detention Basin in early 2026.
+Located near Somerton Drive and Ashwyne Lane, this project is designed to help reduce the risk of flooding in the Brookglen subdivision

 At the beginning of February, the Harris County Flood Control District conducted a prescribed burn on 440 acres of prairie and wetlands in northwest Harris County near the Katy Prairie.
 The burn was carefully planned and supervised by certified fire professionals to ensure it stayed safe and contained.